-Now that recreational use is legal in certain locales (Washington, Colorado, etc.), cannabis-based programming is experiencing a bit of a renaissance.
-Sure, stoner comedies like Half Baked and Pineapple Express have always been around, but they were somewhat niche products, marketed mainly to longtime marijuana enthusiasts or teens with the munchies.
-They also tended to focus on the subversive side of the drug, drawing laughs out of run-ins with police, unsavory dealers, disapproving friends and neighbors, etc.
+Now that recreational use of marijuana is legal (at the state level) in certain locales, including Washington and Colorado, cannabis-based programming is experiencing a bit of a renaissance.
+Sure, stoner comedies like Half Baked and Pineapple Express have always been around, but they were niche products, marketed mainly to longtime marijuana enthusiasts or teens with the munchies.
+They also tended to focus on the subversive side of the drug, drawing laughs from run-ins with police, unsavory dealers, and disapproving friends and neighbors.

-Titled Disjointed, the series is a multicamera, scripted comedy that stars Kathy Bates as a longtime legalization advocate who ends up running a marijuana dispensary in Los Angeles.
-Bates’ character is joined by her son, three “budtenders” (pot shops’ version of bartenders), and a security guard.
+The series is a multicamera, scripted comedy that stars Kathy Bates as a longtime legalization advocate who ends up running a marijuana dispensary in Los Angeles.
+Along with her son, Bates’ character is joined by three “budtenders” (pot shops’ version of bartenders), and a security guard.
 As you might imagine, none of these characters are opposed to getting high on their own supply.

 The series has been ordered for a 20-episode inaugural season and is the brainchild of Chuck Lorre, who created CBS’s hit comedies Two and a Half Men and The Big Bang Theory, and former ABC staple Dharma & Greg.